python/cpython/Doc/howto/clinic.rst

 from the Argument Clinic input when the deprecation period is over, which means when the alpha phase of the specified Python version kicks in.

-Let's return to our example and assume Python 3.14 development has entered the alpha phase, and we forgot all about updating the Argument Clinic code for :py:func:`!myfunc`.
+Let's return to our example and skip ahead two years:
+Python 3.14 development has now entered the alpha phase, but we forgot all about updating the Argument Clinic code for :py:func:`!myfunc`!
 Luckily for us, compiler warnings are now generated:

 .. code-block:: none